Should you hire an internal marketing team or outsource your marketing needs? Here’s the scoop.

 Depending on the company, some of your account managers may have worked in the industry for several years in different roles across various industries to boot.

 By combining your knowledgeable team with another set of marketing experts, you’ve got that much more experience that will no doubt come in handy, especially when changes arise and tough decisions need to be made.

 You should always be honing your digital marketing strategy.
 Not only does that take time, but it involves brainstorming, testing, data gathering, and analyzing, among other tasks.

 An agency can benefit your in-house team because they’ve been there.
 Depending on how many clients they’ve worked with, they’ve likely got the experience that will help fine-tune and iterate your program faster.

 What this means for you: less time spent on what isn’t working, and more time on what is.

 Remember that tunnel vision we talked about?
-While you may not want to admit it, it’s easy for this to happen when it comes to your brand versus your competitors, too.
-And it’s understandable: you’re trying to make things happen for your company, so you don’t want to spend too much time on others.
+While you may not want to admit it, it’s easy for this to happen when it comes to your competitors, too.
+It’s understandable: you’re trying to make things happen for your company, so you don’t want to spend too much time looking at others.

 But knowing what your competitors are up to helps you stay in the game and, more importantly, not fall behind.
-A good agency will keep an eye on your competition, from the keywords they’re bidding on and the content they’re creating to approaches you could adopt for your own success.
+A good agency can keep an eye on your competition, from the keywords they’re bidding on and the content they’re creating to approaches you could adopt in your own way for success.

 Your marketing team isn’t the only group that stands to benefit from an agency partnership.
 It can also help align other departments in your organization, resulting in better communication and a more streamlined process overall.